What is China's Huawei Technologies and why is it controversial?

 Huawei was a pioneering supplier of telecom gear at a time when China was spending heavily to upgrade its networks, importing much of its equipment.
 Huawei began competing internationally in the 1990s and was known for drastically undercutting rivals on price.

-Competitors branded Huawei a cut-rate vendor of copycat equipment, and companies including Cisco Systems and Motorola filed lawsuits over alleged trade secret theft.
+Competitors branded Huawei a cut-rate vendor of copycat equipment, and companies including Cisco Systems (CSCO.O) and Motorola filed lawsuits over alleged trade secret theft.

 But Huawei spent heavily on research and development and is now regarded as a global leader in key telecom network technologies and high-end smartphones.
-In contrast, its major Western rivals, Nokia and Ericsson, have struggled financially in recent years.
+In contrast, its major Western rivals, Nokia (NOKIA.HE) and Ericsson (ERICb.ST), have struggled financially in recent years.

 Huawei today continues to expand into new areas including chip development, artificial intelligence and cloud computing.